LLM Reference

 Benchmarks

-No shared benchmark rows are currently sourced for this pair.
+No shared benchmark scores are currently available for this pair.

 Deep dive

-The capability footprint differs most on multimodal input: Qwen3.6-35B-A3B, structured outputs: GPT-5.3-Codex-Spark, and code execution: GPT-5.3-Codex-Spark.
+The capability footprint differs most on vision: Qwen3.6-35B-A3B, multimodal input: Qwen3.6-35B-A3B, structured outputs: GPT-5.3-Codex-Spark, and code execution: GPT-5.3-Codex-Spark.
 Both models share function calling and tool use, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

 Pricing coverage is uneven: GPT-5.3-Codex-Spark has no token price sourced yet and Qwen3.6-35B-A3B has $0.15/1M input tokens.
-Provider availability is 1 tracked routes versus 1.
+Provider availability is 1 tracked routes versus 2.
 Treat unknown pricing as an integration gap, then verify the route you will actually call before estimating production spend.

 FAQ